jlinville01/batman-app/README.md

 # Batman App

-The objective of this application was to create a rails application to showcase various forms of automated testing including front-end web automation, back-end API automation and unit tests in honor of the acclaimed series 'Batman: The Animated Series.'
+The objective of this application was to create a rails application to showcase various forms of automated testing including front-end web automation, back-end API automation and unit tests in honor of the acclaimed series _Batman: The Animated Series_.
 Users can browse characters, episodes, movies and actors within the series as well as create a custom character.

 # Setup